 Mr. Antoun brings to Marathon over 30 years of operational and technical experience, having served in various leadership positions at several global technology companies, including as a member of the board of directors of two publicly traded companies: Ruckus Wireless, Inc. and Violin Memory, Inc. He currently serves as the president of First Solar where he was chief operating officer before being appointed to president, U.S. in July 2015.
 Prior to joining First Solar, Mr. Antoun served as a venture partner at Technology Crossover Ventures ("TCV"), a private equity and venture firm, which he joined in July 2011.
 Before joining TCV, he was the head of product area IP & broadband networks for Ericsson.
 Mr. Antoun joined Ericsson in 2007, when Ericsson acquired Redback Networks, a telecommunications equipment company, where Mr. Antoun served as the senior vice president of worldwide sales & operations.
-After the acquisition, Mr. Antoun was promoted to chief executive officer of the Redback Networks sidiary.
+After the acquisition, Mr. Antoun was promoted to chief executive officer of the Redback Networks subsidiary.
 Prior to Redback Networks, Mr. Antoun spent five years at Cisco Systems, where he served as vice president of worldwide systems engineering and field marketing, vice president of worldwide optical operations, and vice president of carrier sales.
-Prior to Cisco, he was the director of systems engineering at Newbridge Networks, a data and voice networking company.
-Mr. Antoun started his career as a member of the technical staff at NYNEX (now Verizon Communications), where he was part of the company's science and technology division.
+Prior to Cisco, he was the director of systems engineering at Networks, a data and voice networking company.
 Mr. Antoun earned a Bachelor of Science degree in engineering from the University of Louisiana at Lafayette and a master's in information systems engineering from NYU Poly.
 The Company has determined he is well suited to serve as a director due to his longstanding technical and operational expertise with global technology companies.